Choosing the Right Event Mode

 - Event Management: EventBuilder's professional event management services can provide a dedicated Event Producer for your Teams webinar, including technical support, event moderation, and post-event reporting.

 Microsoft Teams Live Event For Large Events

-Teams Live Events, an integrated feature in Microsoft Teams, offers users an opportunity to produce large events in a one-to-many communication format, like town-hall meetings or company hands-on gatherings.
-Teams Live Events is a good option when your event is large and you are in need of a platform that can broadcast your event to a wider audience.
+Teams Live Event, an integrated feature in Microsoft Teams, offers users an opportunity to produce large events in a one-to-many communication format, like town-hall meetings or company hands-on gatherings.
+Teams Live Event is a good option when your event is large and you are in need of a platform that can broadcast your event to a wider audience.

-- Teams Live Events offers three connection types:
+- Teams Live Event offers three connection types:

 - Selected Groups/People — Only specified people and groups can watch the live event.
 (Sign-in required)